Take Action

 The States Already Done

-New Jersey, Maryland, North Carolina, South Carolina, New Hampshire, New York, Rhode Island, Pennsylvania, Virginia, Vermont
+New Jersey, Maryland, North Carolina, South Carolina, New Hampshire, New York, Rhode Island, Pennsylvania, Virginia, Vermont, and Kentucky

 If you live in one of these states, good work (just kidding, your legislature already acted 200+ years before you were born).
 You can contact legislators in other states, tell your frieds, make pretty signs, and help identify which states are the most winnable targets.
 If you have good ideas please open an issue or start a discussion on GitHub and add to the Open Research Questions.